Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Jakob.md

 Caught up absent group member, successfully ran C code, looked at ways to complete next part, including seeing memory addresses.

 ### 2025-05-21 - AP macroeconomics exam

+### 2025-05-22 - Further THM research
+Got an understanding of how to find and manipulate stacks.
+Learned some from https://medium.com/@cyberlarry/walkthrough-tryhackme-buffer-overflows-task-7-overwriting-function-pointers-ac1336979261.